This recipe is a fine example of a plant-based butter bean burger or patty that is inexpensive, super easy and high in protein.

 I decided to work out the pricing because ‘concern of cost’ is often an barrier for those considering eating plant-based.
 However, it needn’t be, since it turns out that it can be a lot cheaper to eat plant-based foods when compared to their meat and dairy alternatives.

-Bean burgers are an excellent way to get a good hit of protein.
+Butter Bean Burgers are an excellent way to get a good hit of protein.

 “So, where do you get your protein from on a plant-based diet?”
 After enjoying a vegan diet for over 25 years, it would be fair to say that I’ve heard that question a few times.